Byrne and Yorke on the Music Biz

 Assuming the technical and person-hour obstacles can be overcome, would it be a good idea for MFR to release albums this way?

-3 thoughts on “Byrne and Yorke on the Music Biz”
+3 responses to “Byrne and Yorke on the Music Biz”

 (Three tiers is probably confusing).